 Ten Step Trip Planner

-We use this method for all of our travels
+We use these methods for all our travels

 So much to see… so little time.
 The number one question we are asked is whether we plan our own trips or use a travel agency or get someone to help us.
 The answer is that we typically plan our own trips with the exception of cruises that we’ve taken.
 Planning your own trips has some advantages, for example;